 Knott's Berry Farm

 Knott's Berry Farm in Buena Park is a Snoopy-themed park with a nice combination of rides for younger kids, and high thrill coasters and other more advanced rushes to keep the big kids white-knuckling it.
-For the quantity of entertainment per dollar, it's the best theme park bargain in town, especially if you get discount tickets.
-Knott's Berry Farm is included in the Go Los Angeles Card.Continue to 5 of 9 below.
+The original Ghost Town is a charming place to just hang out, and hosts an array of live interactions with colorful historic characters, which is expanded in summer.
+For the quantity of entertainment per dollar, it's the best theme park value in town, especially if you get discount tickets.
+Knott's Berry Farm is included in the Go Los Angeles Card and you can often find discount tickets on Goldstar.com.Continue to 5 of 9 below.

 05 of 09